Looking for the best running headphones around? You're in the right place!

 Another key feature of the PowerBeats is that they have volume and track controls on each earbud and autoplay/pause capabilities which can help as you don't have to worry about getting your phone out to change the song as you run.

-adidas is one of the top sports brands in the world, synonymous with making some of the best football boots on the market, but they also manufacture these high-quality on-ear headphones as well.
+adidas is one of the top sports brands in the world, usually synonymous with making amazing sportswear, but they also manufacture these high-quality on-ear headphones as well.

 The headband and ear cushions are knitted which makes these headphones relatively lightweight, and they can even be removed and washed if you've completed a particularly sweaty running session.

-At just 5.4g's, they are extremely light and Apple boasts their AirPod Pro's come with a 24 battery life which should last you during both short sprints and even ultra-marathons.
+At just 5.4g's, they are extremely light and Apple boasts their headphones come with a 24 battery life which should last you during both short sprints and even ultra-marathons.

 Their active noise cancellation should maintain your focus on the sound as you run, helping you concentrate on your breathing and form whilst trying to smash your best 5k time.

 Ultimately, the AirPod Pros are a great bit of kit to run with and are particularly useful if you own an iPhone already and are looking for the most compatible Bluetooth earbuds to go with it.

 Best running headphones for audio quality - Sennheiser CX Sport